Property Tax Questions and Answers

 Credit Card Information

-Metropolitan Ordinance No. BL 2008-218 was enacted to repeal Ordinance #BL 2001-777 in its entirety.
-Based on the above legislative action, a convenience fee will be added to all credit and debit card transactions processed by the Metropolitan Trustee’s Office.
-The fee of 2.30% is assessed by the electronic processing company and no part of the fee goes to Metropolitan Government.
-Electronic Check payments are free of any convenience fee.
+Metropolitan Ordinance No. BL 2008-218 was enacted to repeal Ordinance BL 2001-777 in its entirety.
+Based on the legislative action, a convenience fee will be added to all credit and debit card, and E-Check transactions processed by the Metropolitan Trustee’s Office.
+The fee of 2.55% ($2.00 minimum) for credit/debit, and $1.00 for E-check is assessed by the electronic processing company and no part of the fee goes to Metropolitan Government.